 In essence, you just have to make sure that participants have the easiest possible access to the fee disclosure information.
 It’s all about transparency, after all.

 Who’s Responsible for Sending These?

-The plan sponsor has the duty to distribute the fee disclosure to all participants and account holders with control of their accounts (this includes other beneficiaries with direct management of the funds).
+The plan sponsor has the duty to distribute a notice disclosing 401(k) fees to all participants and account holders with control of their accounts (this includes other beneficiaries with direct management of the funds).

 Sounds simple, but there a few different things to keep track of...